 Millions of Americans suffer through painful sinus infections every year.
+Like you, they’re constantly searching things on the internet like “sinus infection vs cold” or “pneumonia symptoms” not knowing the true cause of their pain.
 When sinus infections become recurring or chronic they can really impact your way of life.
 They can make you feel fatigued.
 They can cause headaches, congestion and facial pain that makes it hard to focus.
 They make it hard to breathe and can take away all the joys of life such as hanging out with friends or working on hobbies.
 They prevent all of the benefits of restful sleep by making it nearly impossible to sleep through the night.

 When sinus infections are recurring or long lasting they become known as chronic sinusitis.
 The symptoms are usually that of an acute infection but there are risks of serious infection.
 Professional treatment is important when it comes to getting rid of chronic sinus infections.